mozilla/normandy-actions/README.md

 If not environment is specified, the `default` one is used.

+## `npm run watch`
+Watches the `actions` directory for changes and uploads actions when changes to their files are detected.
+This is mostly useful for local development where you want to quickly update a local Normandy instance.
+Accepts the same `--env` argument that `upload` does.

 ## License

 Normandy actions are licensed under the MPLv2.
 See the `LICENSE` file for